 - Guaranteed acceptance business policies for modest sums assured that are not subject to any medical underwriting.
-The Committee intends contacting offices known to have written guaranteed acceptance whole life products to assess their appetite to participate in a specific exercise focussing on the mortality experience of this business and the data requirements may differ. - Income Protection policies, which are analysed under a separate investigation.
+The Committee intends contacting offices known to have written guaranteed acceptance term assurance and whole life products to assess their appetite to participate in a specific exercise focusing on the mortality experience of this business and the data requirements may differ. - Income Protection policies, which are analysed under a separate investigation.